All Episodes

 tim burchett

-If it was Russian, I mean, honestly, Putin with his ego, he would ride bare chested down Pennsylvania Avenue, get out of UFO, you know, wrestle a bear on the front porch of the of the White House and get back in the chair.
+If it was Russian, I mean, honestly, Putin with his ego, he would ride barechested down Pennsylvania Avenue, get out of UFO, you know, wrestle a bear on the front porch of the White House and get back in his UFO.

-I mean, we he wouldn't be bogged down in Ukraine.
+I mean, he wouldn't be bogged down in Ukraine.

 If it was China, they would own us.

-And if it's America, you know, you wouldn't see Trump standing on a um an aircraft carrier and uh um uh jet flies by and breaks a sound bearer, and everybody freaks thinks that's the coolest thing in America.
+And if it was America, you wouldn't see Trump standing on an aircraft carrier and a jet flies by and breaks a sound bear and everybody thinks that's the coolest thing.

 I mean, it would be something a lot cooler than that.